McKernel: A Library for Approximate Kernel Expansions in Log-linear Time: TIKHONOV Regularization

 where $c_{t}$ denotes a stochastic sequence of indices and $\gamma$ is the learning rate. \\

+In this line of argument, \cite{Liang18,Kawaguchi19,Sohl-Dickstein19} state that local minimization is well posed in Deep Learning using SGD. \\

-Augmenting the number of kernel expansions, and thus the representational power of the model, gives a degree of overparametrization.
-That is to say, we increase the network size to fit the training data.
+Augmenting the number of kernel expansions, and thus the representational power of the model, gives a degree of over-parametrization.
+That is to say, we increase the size of the network to fit the training data.
 Given these constraints, B\'EZOUT theorem argues the existence of a large number of degenerate global minimizers with zero empirical error, that are very likely to be found by SGD that will in addition select with higher probability the most robust zero-minimizer \cite{Liao17}.